CalyxOS/calyxos/.gitlab/issue_templates/Default.md

 ## Summary

-( You can also choose one of the templates above: By clicking on Description)
+( You can also choose a template such as Bug or Feature by clicking on Description above )

 ## Details